mschmitt19/twilio-video-demo-app/README.md

 <img  src="https://hosted-assets-2838-dev.twil.io/prejoin.png"  alt="Twilio"  width="100%"  />
 </div>

-- Preview and configure local devices prior to joining the room
+- Preview and configure local devices prior to joining the room - changes to default devices will be stored in local storage to default to preferred device IDs
 - Optionally enter the video room with camera or microphone enabled/disabled
 - Retrieve Access Token scoped to the Video Room name
 - [Preflight API](https://www.twilio.com/docs/video/troubleshooting/preflight-api) check runs in the background when the Access Token is returned - `passed` result allows them to join the room, any failure results in disabling the `Join Room` button